Dakota Johnson’s Tribute to Former Stepdad Antonio Banderas Will Leave You In Tears

 "My stepfather—f*#k!
 Antonio Banderas burst into our lives," she told the audience.
 "He was so vibrant and so fun and so funny and his English was abstract and we found it absolutely amazing.
 He loved my mother, and my siblings and I so big, and so fiercely and so loud, that it would change all of our lives together."

-"Antonio taught me about true passion and discipline," Johnson raved.
+"Antonio taught me about true passion and discipline," Johnson raved, clad in a sparkling Saint Laurent jumpsuit.
 "He would spend hours, and days even, in his office trying to get to the nucleus of something he had become interested in, or a role he was preparing."

 She gushed over what it was like to like to watch and learn from the actor throughout her childhood—all that Shrek swag was an added bonus, as she joked.